 5. Know When to Throw

-For some items, it’s best to dispose instead of reuse.
+For some items, it’s best to dispose of them rather than reuse them.
 Examples include:

 - Items with Personal Information: Don’t put expired credit cards or medication containers in your reuse bin.
 You don’t want this information getting in the wrong hands.